 Student Loan vs Graduate Tax

-For most borrowers, thinking of it as a 9% tax above the threshold is more accurate:
+For most borrowers, thinking of it as a 9% tax above the threshold is more accurate.
+The psychological framing matters — calling it a “loan” creates pressure to overpay, but the mechanics are closer to a time-limited graduate contribution:

 Perspective Implications